GreatDevelopers/DeployERP/docs/PrintFormat.md

 3. Add the CSS script and checked the Standard field.
 4. Click on Save.
 ```
-I have created new print style for settings of the margin of the page.
+Created new print style for settings of the margin of the page.
 ```

 - Created [Print Format For Quotation](https://erp.gndec.ac.in/desk#print-format-builder/Print%20Format%20for%20Quotation)